stangri/docs.openwrt.melmac.net/https-dns-proxy/README.md

 ## Thanks

 This OpenWrt package wouldn't have been possible without [@aarond10](https://github.com/aarond10)'s [https-dns-proxy](https://github.com/aarond10/https_dns_proxy) and his active participation in the OpenWrt package itself.
+Thanks to [@oldium](https://github.com/oldium) and [@curtdept](https://github.com/curtdept) for their contributions to this package.
 Special thanks to [@jow-](https://github.com/jow-) for general package/luci guidance.

 <!-- markdownlint-disable MD033 -->